dfodeker/insightful/README.md

-This will start the Next.js development server, and the application will be available at `http://localhost:3000`.
+This will start the Next.js development server, and the application will be available at `http://localhost:3000`. this project is not funtional at the moment

 ## Usage
 After running the application, navigate to `http://localhost:3000` in your web browser.
 Follow the on-screen instructions to upload and analyze your documents.